hu5o-dev/MetadataTool/README.md

 ## Acknowledgments 🙌

 - Thanks to the developers of `ExifTool` for providing such a robust tool for managing EXIF data.

----

-Feel free to update the URLs, placeholders, and any other details as necessary!